Paul-lua/screengrabber/README.md

-WARNING: This addon is very old and I no longer have time to support it.
+WARNING: This addon is my first addon and i no longer have time to support it.
 Use at your own risk.

 # Screengrab